-(A) Any employee who is required by the Employer to be on standby duty will receive standby compensation as provided in this Article.
-It is the responsibility of the Public Employer to distribute the opportunity for standby as equally as possible among the employees in the respective classifications to be assigned standby.

-(B) For the purpose of this Article, an employee is on standby if the employee has been directed to carry an employer furnished electronic paging device or leave a telephone number so the employee can be reached, and the employee must be available to return to work within a reasonable time if called.
-Employees who merely carry electronic paging devices, but who are not required to be available to return to work within a reasonable time if called, are not on standby.

-(C) The rate of standby compensation shall be twenty dollars (\$20.00) for each day during the week Monday through Friday that the employee is on standby.
-The rate of standby compensation for weekends and holidays shall be thirty dollars (\$30.00).
-Standby pay shall be paid no later than the end of the first pay period after the pay period in which the standby pay is earned.
+- (A) Any employee who is required by the Employer to be on standby duty will receive standby compensation as provided in this Article.
+It is the responsibility of the Public Employer to distribute the opportunity for standby as equally as possible among the employees in the respective classifications to be assigned standby. - (B) For the purpose of this Article, an employee is on standby if the employee has been directed to carry an employer furnished electronic paging device or leave a telephone number so the employee can be reached, and the employee must be available to return to work within sixty (60) minutes if called.
+Employees who merely carry electronic paging devices, but who are not required to be available to return to work within sixty (60) minutes if called, are not on standby. - (C) The rate of standby compensation shall be twenty dollars (\$20.00) for each day during the week Monday through Friday that the employee is on standby.
+The rate of standby compensation for weekends and observed holidays shall be thirty dollars (\$30.00).
+Standby pay shall be paid no later than the end of the first pay period after the pay period in which the standby pay is earned. - (D) Employees are not eligible to work standby duty if they are using unscheduled leave during their normal workday.
+If the employee has a scheduled day off, the must notify their supervisor of their status to work standby for that evening no later than four (4) hours before their normal clock out time.
+It is assumed employees failing to notify their supervisor of their availability will not be on standby for that evening.
+Employees that call out of work on a Friday must notify their supervisor of their status to work standby for the weekend no later than four (4) hours before their normal clock out time.
+It is assumed that employees failing to notify their supervisor of their availability will not be on standby for the weekend.

-(D) Any employee who fails to comply with the provisions of Section 13.14 shall not be entitled to standby compensation for that day.

-(E) Employees may arrange substitution of standby duty among themselves, provided that the substitution is approved by Management.
+- $\,$ (E) Any employee who fails to comply with the provisions of Section 17.14 shall not be entitled to standby compensation for that day. - $\,$ (F) Employees may arrange substitution of standby duty among themselves, provided that the substitution is approved by Management.